Skip to content

 DRELLA: I am the Artie Shaw of harpists.

-— Wolfgang Amadeus Mozart (baptized Johannes Chrysostomus Wolfgangus Theophilus Mozart, 1756-1791) “was a prolific and influential composer of the Classical period” (Wikipedia).
-His 600+ compositions include some of the most widely known works in Western music.
+• Wolfgang Amadeus Mozart (baptized Johannes Chrysostomus Wolfgangus Theophilus Mozart, 1756-1791) “was a prolific and influential composer of the Classical period” (Wikipedia).
+He was born in Salzburg in present-day Austria (then the Holy Roman Empire).
+His 600+ compositions include some of the best-known works in Western music.

 LORELAI: Sookie, I need coffee to go.